GabrielDittrichi/rgba-generator/README.md

-#🎨 RGBA Generator
+##🎨 RGBA Generator

-This project is a BMI Calculator.
+This project is a RGBA Generator.

 ## 💻 How to use